 We all know it is.
 Look at Will and Jada and then there’s Beyonce and Jay Z. Those are the couples who come to mind when I think of mixing love and business.
 But what about normal people like….well the rest of us?

-Last night my boyfriend asked me what it would mean for us to become a “power couple”.
-His concerns lied not so much as can we make it but how would we handle it.
-Would success rip us apart?
-Would it bring us closer?
-How would we handle balancing love, success, family and business?
+I often think about what it takes to be a “power couple”.
+How would the couple handle it?
+Would success rip them apart?
+Would it bring them closer?
+How would they handle balancing love, success, family and business?

 - We’re on the same team.
 I think when disagreements arise, we have to remember that we’re on the same team, want the same things and have the same goals.
 At the end of the day, we love each other and want success.
 If we can work with that goal in mind then we’re unstoppable in love and business.